 Although there are many benefits to using yoga nidra for PTSD and trauma, there are some limitations to keep in mind as well:

 It’s not right for everyone.
 Some people may benefit from more body-based practices than they do from yoga nidra.
-For others, the mental challenges of staying in yoga nidra for a longer period of time can be an issue.
+For others, the mental challenges of staying in yoga nidra for a longer period of time can be an issue, just as can be an issue with using Yin Yoga for trauma.
 Those who have schizophrenia or other mental health conditions that can cause delusions may not be good candidates for yoga nidra.

 There are many different kinds.
 The fact that there are many different kinds of yoga nidra can be both a benefit and a limitation.
 If someone tries yoga nidra and doesn’t have a great experience with it, they may assume that yoga nidra won’t work for them.
 In fact, you may still be able to find a style of yoga nidra that works for you.